 Employers are facing a growing skills gap that is impacting their ability to compete in today’s economy.
-More than 90 percent of business leaders agree there is a critical skills gap facing their industries.
-Half of employers have job vacancies that can’t be filled and nearly 40 percent of companies cannot take on new business available to them because they lack talent.
-Currently, there are nearly 6 million unfilled positions at a time when individuals across the country are struggling to find work.
+More than 90%t of business leaders agree there is a critical skills gap facing their industries.
+Half of employers have job vacancies that can’t be filled and nearly 40% of companies cannot take on new business available to them because they lack talent.
+Currently, there are nearly six million unfilled positions at a time when individuals across the country are struggling to find work.
 In other words, we have people without jobs and jobs without people.

 As this conversation continues in communities across the country, the business community too is taking this issue on and demonstrating how employers can advance solutions.
 The U.S. Chamber of Commerce Foundation (USCCF) is working with state and local chambers of commerce, employers, and other stakeholders to support the education and training system necessary to build the workforce of today and tomorrow.
 Examples of some of our recent efforts include:

 - Providing guidance to K-12 schools on how to include and measure career readiness as part of their accountability systems and support it through partnerships with the business community;

 - Working with chambers of commerce across the country on supporting youth employment strategies that provide in-school and out-of-school youth with meaningful work-based learning experiences and entry-level employment;